msesia/i-modelx/genetic_applications/simulation_files_description.md

 - *sim_LKF_split.R*: Simulation for the *LKF-split*.
 - *sim_fixed_LKF_1cov.R*: Simulation for the *Fixed-LKF* for one covariate.
 - *sim_fixed_LKF_2cov.R*: Simulation for the *Fixed-LKF* for two covariates.

+## Step 2: Make plots

+After running all simulations, the script **utils/simulation_plots.R** allows to create the plots in sections 3.2 and appendix A6.